-6. Stock Options and Warrants
+6. Stock-Based Compensation

-The Company grants stock options and warrants as incentive compensation to directors and as compensation for the services of independent contractors and consultants of the Company.
+The Company grants stock options as incentive compensation to directors and as compensation for the services of independent contractors and consultants of the Company.

-The Black-Scholes option and warrant awarded is estimated on the date of grant and subsequent measurement dates using the Black-Scholes option-pricing model.
+The fair value of each option awarded is estimated on the date of grant and subsequent measurement dates using the Black-Scholes option-pricing model.
 The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options.
 In addition, option valuation models require the input of highly subjective assumptions including the expected stock price volatility.
-Because the Company's stock options and warrants have characteristics significantly different from those of traded options, and because changes in the subjective assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable single measure of the fair value of its stock options and warrants.
+Because the Company's stock options have characteristics significantly different from those of traded options, and because changes in the subjective assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable single measure of the fair value of its stock options.
 The expected dividend yield assumption is based on the Company's expectation of dividend payouts.
 Expected volatilities are based on historical volatility of the Company's stock.
 The risk-free interest rate is based on the U.S. treasury yield curve in effect as of the grant date.
-Expected life of the options and warrants is the average of the vesting term and the full contractual term of the options and warrants
+Expected life of the options is the average of the vesting term and the full contractual term of the options.